-- Yummy, Easy, & Allergen-Free – Monday, March 31, 6:30-8:30pm
+- Delicious Allergen-Free Breakfast – Monday, April 28, 6:30-8:30pm

-OWNER ORIENTATIONWednesday, March 19, 7:30-8:30pm – People's Food Co-op (507 Harrison St, Kalamazoo)
+OWNER ORIENTATIONWednesday, April 16, 7:30-8:30pm – People's Food Co-op (507 Harrison St, Kalamazoo)

 Perhaps you are a PFC owner, but you're not really sure what that means.
 Maybe you just became an owner and want an introduction to the store.
 Join us for one of our new monthly owner orientations!
 Gain a better understanding about ownership, learn more about your Co-op, and meet other PFC owners and staff.
 If you are interested in joining us, please RSVP with our media and communications coordinator, Chris Moore.

-VOLUNTEER ORIENTATIONMonday, April 14, 7-8pm – People's Food Co-op (507 Harrison St., Kalamazoo)
+VOLUNTEER ORIENTATIONMonday, April 21, 7-8pm – People's Food Co-op (507 Harrison St., Kalamazoo)

 Volunteers are what make co-ops great, and we believe we've got some of the best volunteers in the country!
 If you've applied to volunteer at People's, you'll first need to attend an orientation session, where we'll make sure you have everything you need to join our all-star team.
 Please RSVP with our volunteer coordinator today!
 To learn more about becoming a volunteer, check out our Help Out page.

 Current owner count: 2474!

 New owners in 2014: 116!